When is the next live event?

 Does it cost more to buy tickets online or at the door?

 The tickets are the same price wherever you buy them because we hate it when ticket prices vary.
-You can do us a big favor and buy your tickets in advance online, but we won’t penalize you if you choose to buy them at the door (in fact it saves us the online sales commission).
+You can do us a big favor and buy your tickets in advance, but we won’t penalize you if you choose to buy them at the door.
 If you’re planning on buying tickets at the door, we recommend you bring cash because we’ll be able to process cash purchases much faster than credit card sales, so you won’t have to wait so long.
 Thanks!

 Why have you started charging admission for these events?